 Estimated reading time: 6 minutes

+If you want to know what type of central venous catheter your patient needs, this is the place to start.
 The first step of central venous catheter placement is confirming the patient actually needs a central venous catheter and consents to the procedure.

 Once you know that your patient needs a central line, the question quickly becomes which catheter meets the needs of the patient?